yfzzzyyls/ORB_SLAM3_VIO/README_ARIA.md

 - The 90° rotation is critical - Aria cameras are mounted sideways
 - Monocular-Inertial mode works more reliably than Stereo-Inertial
-- IMU downsampling to 100Hz is essential for performance
+- IMU data is extracted at native 1000Hz rate for maximum accuracy
 - Vocabulary loading takes ~30 seconds (139MB file)
 - The 150° FOV provides excellent tracking robustness
 - IMU helps during fast motions and low-texture areas